tmonks/100-days-of-code/r2-log.md

 Finished the improvements to error handling on my conversation starter app.
 Made it so more detailed error messages from express-validator are passed through to the user.
 Not very glamorous or exciting, but I enjoyed it nonetheless 🤓
 \#NodeJS

+### Day 65
+R2/D65 #100DaysOfCode
+Focused on my volunteer project today.
+Worked through some issues using the heroku CLI on cygwin but finally got strapi deployed to heroku😎 Also spent a little time prioritizing features for my conversation starter app.
+Need to draw the line at some point!